dnsimple/dnsimple-support/content/articles/aaaa-record.md

 ---
-meta: An AAAA record maps a domain name to the IP address (IPv6) of the computer hosting the domain.
 title: What's an AAAA record?
 excerpt: An AAAA record maps a domain name to the IP address (IPv6) of the computer hosting the domain.
 categories: